TheoRiv/FetchRewardCodingExercise/README.md

 Don't forget to make sure the paths are configured.

+Download and unzip the project.
 Go to the project folder and run the following command:
 >mvn clean install

 The app will download all the required dependencies.
 In case of errors, make sure your firewall and certificates are not blocking the download.